 With international streaming services that offer access to your favorite TV programs from your home country around the world, living abroad has never been easier.

-Making a good life for yourself abroad sometimes all comes down to the little things.
-When you live in another country, watching TV from home can be as comforting as your grandma’s Sunday roast.
+Making a good life for yourself abroad sometimes all comes down to the little things: feeling confident driving on new roads, learning a bit of the language, or finding your favorite foods from home.
+When you live in another country, though, watching TV from home can be one of the most comforting things of all.
 But no matter if you’re looking for cheesy American sitcoms, French dramas, or Indian spiritual shows, you can now bring your favorite television programs and movies from home along with you.
 With the expansion of international streaming services, cloud computing, and on-demand programs, you can have it all: your home country’s TV playable in your adopted country.

 English-language international streaming services from the US

 For now, many U.S.-based streaming services remain available only within the United States, including Hulu, DirecTV, YouTube TV, and Philo.
 This continues to be a sore spot for many American expats, but never fear!
 There are still plenty of good options for getting your fix of American TV.

 Netflix has established itself as one of the global heavy-hitters of streaming video.
 With a monthly membership fee, you have unlimited watching access to their library of movies and TV shows.
 It’s available in over 190 countries worldwide, though the selection varies based on your location.

 Amazon Prime Video is a membership-based service available in over 200 countries and territories.
 You can even watch it while traveling to other countries, though your selection of movies and shows may be different based on your location.
 Even better: though Amazon Original Series are in English, they offer French, Italian, Portuguese, and Spanish subtitled and dubbed versions.

 Prime Video is automatically available at no additional cost to Amazon Prime members in Belgium, France, and Spain.
 If you’re already subscribed, start taking advantage right away!